ntustison/ANTsXMouseBrainMapping/Manuscript/resultsKK.md

 ### Single-shot mouse brain parcellation network

+AllenCCFv3 and its hierarchical ontological labeling, along with the DevCCF, provides the necessary data for developing a tailored structural parcellation network for multimodal imaging.
+The ``allensdk`` Python library permits the creation of any gross parcellation based on the AllenCCFv3 ontology.
+For example, using ``allensdk`` we coalesced the labels to the following six major
-To create the network for generating a brain parcellation consistent with cortical thickness estimation, we used the AllenCCFv3 and the associated ``allensdk`` Python library.
-Using ``allensdk``, a gross parcellation labeling was generated from the fine Allen CCFv3 labeling which includes the cerebral cortex, cerebral nuclei, brain stem, cerebellum, main olfactory bulb, and hippocampal formation.
-Given coordination with the AllenCCFv3, this labeling was mapped to the P56 component of the DevCCF.
-Both the T2-w P56 DevCCF and labelings, in conjunction with the data augmentation described previously for brain extraction, were used to train a brain parcellation network.
+structures:  cerebral cortex, cerebral nuclei, brain stem, cerebellum, main olfactory bulb, and hippocampal formation.
+This labeling was mapped to the P56 component of the DevCCF for use with the T2-w template component.
+Both the T2-w P56 DevCCF and labelings, in conjunction with the data augmentation described previously for brain extraction, were used to train the proposed brain parcellation network.
+Note that other brain parcellation networks have also been made available in the same ANTsXNet functionality using other regions and modalities.

 ### Evaluation